mohatt/gatsby-plugin-postbuild/README.md

 ```

 ### TailwindCSS
-If you use [Tailwind](https://tailwindcss.com/)  in your site you need to set `purgecss.allowSymbols` to true like this:
+If you're using [Tailwind](https://tailwindcss.com/) in your site you need to set `purgecss.allowSymbols` to true like this:

 ```javascript
 plugins: [